isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-“Mrs Beeton” in Malaya: Women, Cookbooks and the Makings of the Housewife.md

 [^13]:[“Cookie”](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19291026-1.2.115.3).
 (1929, October 16). *The Straits Times*, p.
 15. Retrieved from NewspaperSG.
 [^14]:Beetham, 2010, p.
 29.
 [^15]:George, R.M.
 (1993–1994, Winter).
 Homes in the empire, empires in the home. *Cultural critique*, 26, 95–127, p.
 99. Retrieved from JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.
 [^16]:Brownfoot, J.N.
 (1984).
 Memsahibs in colonial Malaya: A study of European wives in a British colony and protectorate 1900–1940 (pp. 186–190).
-In H. Callan & S. Ardener (Eds.).
-The incorporated wife.
+In H. Callan & S. Ardener (Eds.). *The incorporated wife*.
 London: Croom Helm.
 (Not available in NLB holdings)
 [^17]:Blunt, A. (1999).
-Imperial geographies of home: British domesticity in India, 1886–1925.
-Transactions of the Institute of British Geographers, 24 (4), 421–440, 429–431.
-Retrieved from JSTOR via NLB’s eResources website.
+Imperial geographies of home: British domesticity in India, 1886–1925. *Transactions of the Institute of British Geographers, 24* (4), 421–440, 429–431.
+Retrieved from JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.
 [^18]:Brownfoot, 1984, p.
 196.
 [^19]:MacCallum Scott, J.H.
-(1939).
-Eastern journey (p.
+(1939). [*Eastern journey*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4316240) (p.
 14).
 London: Travel Book Club.
 (Call no.: RCLOS 959 MAC)
 [^20]:Dirks, N.B.
 (1996).
 Foreword.
-In B. Cohn, Colonialism and its forms of knowledge: The British in India (p. ix).
+In B. Cohn, [*Colonialism and its forms of knowledge: The British in India*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7758745) (p. ix).
 New Jersey: Princeton University Press.
 (Call no.: R 954 COH), quoted in Procida, M. (2003).
-Feeding the imperial appetite: Imperial knowledge and Anglo-Indian domesticity.
-Journal of Women’s History, 15 (2), 123–149, p.
+Feeding the imperial appetite: Imperial knowledge and Anglo-Indian domesticity. *Journal of Women’s History, 15* (2), 123–149, p.
 138.
 [^21]:Blunt, 1999, p.
 431.
 [^22]:For a description of the content and aspects of food history, see Tan, B. (2011).
-Malayan cookery books.
-BiblioAsia, 7 (3), 30–34.
+Malayan cookery books. [*BiblioAsia*](https://www.nlb.gov.sg/Browse/BiblioAsia.aspx), 7 (3), 30–34.
 Retrieved from BiblioAsia website.
 [^23]:Kinsey, W.E.
 (1929).
 The mem's own cookery book: 420 tried and economical recipes for Malaya (Preface).
 Singapore: Kelly & Walsh.
 (Call no.: RRARE 641.59595 KIN; Microfilm no.: NL9852)
 [^24]:The literary page – new books reviewed.
 (1930, January 31).
 The Straits Times, p.
 17. Retrieved from NewspaperSG.
 [^25]:Some new books.
 (1922, May 6).
 The Singapore Free Press and Mercantile Advertiser, p.
 9. Retrieved from NewspaperSG.